-Our Board currently consists of eight members.
+Our Board currently consists of seven members.
 Our Board is divided into three classes for purposes of election.
 The director or directors in one class are generally elected at each annual meeting of stockholders to serve for a three-year term and until their successors are duly elected and qualified.
-The directors elected at our Annual Meeting will hold office for a three-year term expiring at our 2024 annual meeting of stockholders and until his or her successor is duly elected and qualified.
-On October 28, 2020, Mr. Packard informed the Board of his intention not to stand for re-election as a director, with his retirement from the Board to be effective at the end of his current term immediately following the Annual Meeting.
-Other than Mr. Packard and the two directors who are nominated for election at our Annual Meeting, our other directors are not up for election this year and will continue in office for the remainder of their terms.
-Following the Annual Meeting, if both director nominees are elected, the Board will consist of seven members.
+The directors elected at our Annual Meeting will hold office for a three-year term expiring at our 2025 annual meeting of stockholders and until his or her successor is duly elected and qualified.
+Other than the three directors who are nominated for election at our Annual Meeting, our other directors are not up for election this year and will continue in office for the remainder of their terms.
 As of the date of this proxy statement, each of the nominees for election has indicated that he or she is able and willing to serve as a director.
 However, if some unexpected occurrence should require our Board to substitute some other person or persons for one or more of the nominees, it is intended that the shares represented by proxies received and voted for such other candidate or candidates, or not voted, will be voted for another nominee or nominees selected by our Board.